-- (7) University contributions normally made to retirement and Social Security programs shall be continued during the professional development leave on a basis proportional to the salary received. - (8) University contributions normally made to employee insurance programs and any other employee benefit programs shall be continued during the professional development leave. - (9) Eligible employees shall continue to accrue annual and sick leave on a full-time basis during the professional development leave. - (10) While on leave, an employee shall be permitted to receive funds for travel and living expenses, and other professional development leave-related expenses, from sources other than the University, such as fellowships, grants-in-aid, and contracts and grants, to assist in accomplishing the purposes of the professional development leave.
+(7) University contributions normally made to retirement and Social Security programs shall be continued during the professional development leave on a basis proportional to the salary received.
+(8) University contributions normally made to employee insurance programs and any other employee benefit programs shall be continued during the professional development leave.

+(9) Eligible employees shall continue to accrue annual and sick leave on a full-time basis during the professional development leave.

+(10) While on leave, an employee shall be permitted to receive funds for travel and living expenses, and other professional development leave-related expenses, from sources other than the University, such as fellowships, grants-in-aid, and contracts and grants, to assist in accomplishing the purposes of the professional development leave.
 Receipt of funds for such purposes shall not result in reduction of the employee's University salary.
-Grants for such financial assistance from other sources may, but need not, be administered through the University.
-If financial assistance is received in the form of salary, the University salary may be reduced by the amount necessary to bring the total income of the professional development leave period to a level comparable to the employee's current year salary rate.
+Grants for such financial assistance from other sources may, but need not, be administered through the University salary may be reduced by the amount necessary to bring the total income of the professional development leave period to a level comparable to the employee's current year salary rate.
 Employment unrelated to the purpose of the professional development leave is governed by the provisions of Article 19.